TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 >    * Set learning outcomes;
 >    * Identify the required prior knowledge;
 >    * Draw a concept map of the session's topic;
+>    * Expand the learning outcomes into an outline;
->    * Decide how much time to allocate for each activity and prepare an outline;
+>    * Decide how much time to allocate for each activity;
 >    * Decide the order of activities;
 >    * Try to include at least a warm-up session, a short lecture, a practical or group activity, and a wrap-up.